What Is the Best Oil for Fatty Liver?

 This is by far the best tasting, most amazing EVOO that I have tried.
 I absolutely love it and I am sure that you will too, especially if you’re a fan of a stronger tasting oil.

-It comes in a larger, 34 ounces (1 liter) can, but as long as you store it correctly in a dark place, it should start oxidating too soon.
-Alternately, you can split it into 2-3 smaller bottles (make sure they are really dark) and store them in a dark place too.
+It comes in a larger, 34-ounce (1-liter) can, so you should store it in a dark place so it doesn’t start oxidizing.
+Alternatively, you can split it into 2-3 smaller bottles (make sure they are really dark) and store them in a dark place.

 2. Sky Organics Organic EVOO